ptoledo-teaching/dataengineering-spark/README.md

-# Data Engineering - Deploying a Spark Cluster on AWS Academy
+# Deploying a Spark Cluster on AWS Academy

 This repository is intended to provide the instructions to deploy a Spark Cluster for academic purposes within the AWS Academy environment.
 Together with this, this repo contains several scripts to facilitate the deployment and management of the cluster.